List of Kamen Rider Ex-Aid characters: Saki Momose

-In the present, Masamune Dan steals the Proto Gashats from the Ministry of Health and bribes Hiiro into helping him maintain Kamen Rider Chronicle by promising to restore Momose.
-After the former threatens to delete her data unless the latter willfully botches a surgery meant to save Hanaya however, Hiiro chooses to maintain his integrity as a doctor and refuses, leading to Masamune seemingly deleting Momose's data.
+In the present, Masamune Dan steals the Proto Gashats from the Ministry of Health and bribes Hiiro into helping him maintain Kamen Rider Chronicle by promising to restore Saki.
+After the former threatens to delete her data unless the latter willfully botches a surgery meant to save Taiga however, Hiiro chooses to maintain his integrity as a doctor and refuses, leading to Masamune seemingly deleting Saki's data.

 During the events of the V-Cinema Kamen Rider Ex-Aid Trilogy: Another Ending, Kuroto temporarily resurrects Momose, but a similarly revived Lovrica subsequently brainwashes her.
-Hiiro and Hanaya succeed in defeating the Bugster and freeing her, only to learn of what Kuroto did.
+Hiiro and Taiga succeed in defeating the Bugster and freeing her, only to learn of what Kuroto did.
 Despite this, Momose tells Hiiro she had forgiven him for how he treated her and gives him the strength to come to terms with her death before she dies once more.

 Saki Momose is portrayed by Kana Nakagawa (中川 可菜, Nakagawa Kana).

 Nico Saiba

 Nico Saiba (西馬 ニコ, Saiba Niko), also known by her gaming tag "N", is a young tomboy and professional fighting game player who holds a grudge against Emu Hojo for defeating her in a Tekken tournament six years prior to the series.
 In pursuit of getting revenge on him, she appears before and latches onto Taiga Hanaya, much to his annoyance.
 Amidst the Kamen Rider Chronicle crisis, Saiba becomes Ride-Player Nico (ライドプレイヤーニコ, Raido Pureiyā Niko) to clear the game using her gaming strategies and discovers Emu's Bugster Parad is her real rival.
-After being nearly killed by the crisis' mastermind Masamune Dan however, she resumes her high school education, graduates, and goes on to become Hanaya's assistant.
+After being nearly killed by the crisis' mastermind Masamune Dan however, she resumes her high school education, graduates, and goes on to become Taiga's assistant.

 Nico Saiba is portrayed by Reina Kurosaki (黒崎 レイナ, Kurosaki Reina).
 As a 12-year-old girl, she is portrayed by Noa Miyano (宮野 叶愛, Miyano Noa).